mitchhenderson/mitchhenderson.org/content/post/Tidy-Catapult-10Hz-Export.md

 It isn't great because:

-1. Each unit has produced it's own `.csv` file meaning to do any analysis using all players data we need to find a way to combine all the files.
+1. Each unit has produced it's own `.csv` file, meaning to do any analysis using all players' data we need to find a way to combine the files.
 2. There are 8 rows of metadata above the actual data we're primarily interested in, preventing us from combining in it's current format.

-Without combining all players' data into one *tidy* table or "*dataframe*", we can't explore the data using the common data exploration tools such as a PivotTable on Microsoft Excel or more advanced data manipulation tools like the `dplyr` R package.
+Without combining all players' data into one *tidy* table or "*dataframe*", we can't explore the data using the common tools like a PivotTable on Microsoft Excel or the `dplyr` R package.

 # Solution

-Thankfully for us, we don't need to manually go through each file, deleting the top 8 rows, creating new columns for metadata like player name and match, and then copy pasting them all into the one file.
+Thankfully for us, we don't need to manually go through each file, deleting the top 8 rows, creating new columns for the metadata like player name and match, and then copy pasting them all into the one file.
 The `tidyverse` suite of R packages can help us to largely automate these manual tasks!

 ![](/img/batman_thinking.gif)